highfem/tqdne/experiments/README.md

 This directory contains scripts for dataset building, model training, and evaluation.
 To reproduce the experiments in the paper, follow these steps:

+### NOTE:

+The user is reccommended to download the dataset and preprocessed the data by following the data section in our [manuscript](https://arxiv.org/abs/2410.19343).
+However, to ease the trial, we provide script to generate the `raw_waveforms.h5` using STEAD dataset [link](https://github.com/smousavi05/STEAD) in `create_dataset_from_STEAD.py`.

+### Build the Raw Dataset

+Download the STEAD Dataset, extract the `*.zip` file in this directory, and then simply run `create_dataset_from_STEAD.py`.
+It will generate `raw_waveforms.h5` file.
+Note that, some of the parameters (e.g., the length of the waveforms, data sampling rate, vs30 values, and starting time of the waveforms) are hardcoded, therefore, please adjust accordingly.

 ### Build the Dataset

 Run `build_dataset.py` to create the cleaned `preprocessed_waveforms.h5` dataset from the raw `raw_waveforms.h5` file.